littlecanargie/metaspectrum/README.md

 # metaspectrum
-This repository hosts R codes for meta-analysis spectrum methods under the structural equation modeling (SEM) framework.
+This repository hosts R codes for meta-analysis spectrum methods under the structural equation modeling (SEM) ecosystem.
 SEM has been proven to be a useful tool for meta-analysis spectrum methods from its ability to specify complex, multivariate models with latent variables.
 Our code runs under the R environment and depends on [OpenMx](https://openmx.ssri.psu.edu/) to carryout the SEM specification and estimation procedures.

 ## side_splitting.R
 - Contains standalone function for side-splitting and symmetric side-splitting models for inconsistency in network meta-analysis.